MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/jsonpath.md

 ms.localizationpriority: high
 ---

-# JsonPath expressions
+# JSONPath expressions

-The JsonPath notation is used in Azure Data Explorer for specifying [data mappings](../management/mappings.md), and the the following functions that use the JsonPath notation for specifying fields when working with JSON.
+The JSONPath notation is used in Azure Data Explorer for specifying [data mappings](../management/mappings.md), and the following functions use the JSONPath notation for specifying fields when working with JSON.

 - [bag_remove_keys()](bag-remove-keys-function.md)
 - [extractjson()](extractjsonfunction.md)

-The following subset if the JsonPath noatation is supported:
+The following subset of the JSONPath notation is supported:

 |Path expression|Description|
 |---|---|